jilt/lady-gambit/README.md

 1) add [record video activation](https://github.com/ryanontheinside/ComfyUI_RealTimeNodes/blob/main/examples/motioncontrol.json) on the chat movement (always on video on the chess streams)
 2) add checkerboard detector using [0246 scripting](https://github.com/Trung0246/ComfyUI-0246) or a model for [UltralyticsDetector](https://github.com/ltdrdata/ComfyUI-extension-tutorials/blob/Main/ComfyUI-Impact-Pack/tutorial/detectors.md)
 3) replace refinement mask nodes with the checkerboard detector connected with the [mask bounding box](https://github.com/cubiq/ComfyUI_essentials) node
+4) name recognition in the chat in order to distribute earnings to the most active follower during the stream?